Planning4Storytelling/icaps-tutorial-2024/docs/README.md

-# Tutorial 04 - Planning for Storytelling
+# Tutorial: Planning for Storytelling

 ## Abstract